munificent/craftinginterpreters/book/optimization.md

-officially supports this even though the technique has been in wide use since the early days of C. I've read a number of interpretations of the spec on this point and arguments for and against seem to read more like Biblical hermeneutics or literary criticism than any sort of clear answer.
+officially supports this even though the technique has been in wide use since the early days of C. I've read a number of interpretations of the spec on this point and arguments for and against seem to read more like Biblical hermeneutics or literary criticism than an unequivocal answer.

 Regardless of what the Good Spec says, just about every compiler under the sun permits type punning through unions, so relying on it is, at worse, a minor sin.